 Let us know whom to contact in case of an emergency.7.
 Passport Information Form (OIE Portal)

-All passports must be valid for at least 6 months after your program end date.
+All passports must be valid for at least 3 months after your program end date.
 Please verify the expiration date of your passport and register your current passport with the OIE.
 This form is also required for students renewing a passport!
-If you don't have your passport at the time of confirmation, please indicated RENEWAL and today's date where instructed in the questionnaire, and update the form once your new passport is received.8.
+If you don't have your passport at the time of confirmation, please indicate RENEWAL and today's date where instructed in the questionnaire, and update the form once your new passport is received.8.
 Confirmation Form & Refund Policy Review (OIE Portal)

 Please make sure that you’ve read and understood the Confirmation Form and Refund Policy, before signing and submitting the Confirmation Form.
 You are responsible for knowing what you sign, so be sure to contact us if you have any questions or concerns.9.
 Closely read the Data Privacy Notice for Students under the European Union's General Data Protection Regulation (All Programs in the EU)